fbizza/deep-learning-applications/README.md

 ## Exercise 2.1

-In this exercise the FGSM method is used to generate adversarial examples.
+In this exercise the **FGSM** method is used to generate adversarial examples.
 The model used  is the custom CNN introduced in the previous exercise.
-Here are shown some examples of adversial attacks generated with an *epsilon* = 1/255:
+Here are shown some examples of adversarial attacks generated with an *epsilon* = 1/255:
 <div align="center">
 <img width="700" alt="output1" src="https://github.com/user-attachments/assets/b61235e5-a3d7-419f-8c4a-d0bbdee131c9" />
 </div>